Skip to content

 MC-03 Magnetization

-Preparing and running the simulation from the command line
+Setting up and running on the command line

 LATTICE="chain lattice"